Alfresco/alfresco-ng2-components/docs/user-guide/authentication.md

 });
 ```

-When the user clicks **Log out** in the countdown dialog, the normal logout flow runs.
-When the dialog is left unanswered, the local session state expires without redirecting to an ADF-owned timeout page.
-Applications should own any shell-level timeout messaging, recovery flow or re-authentication route.
+Whether the user clicks **Log out** in the countdown dialog or leaves it unanswered until the countdown elapses, the normal logout flow runs and the user is redirected to the configured IdP/login page.
+The same logout is broadcast to other tabs so every session ends together.

 # OAuth2 Configuration
 OAuth2 is a protocol that allows the application to authorize operations without exposing user credentials.
 The configuration includes several parameters essential for setting up OAuth2 authentication.